superXdev/multichain-faucet/README.md

 Everything you need to change is on .env file

-> Warning!
-> Because there is no security guarantee, make sure you enter a special private key for the faucet only
+> Note: because there is no security guarantee, make sure you enter a special private key for the faucet only

 ## License